Grand Blanc Gum Treatment

 How we go about treating the affected areas depends heavily on the specific needs of the patient and the severity of the underlying cause.
 We may recommend that you receive additional dental cleanings, antibiotic treatments, more stringent oral hygiene in the home, scaling and root planning, or gum surgery.
 Our Genesee County dental team is committed to helping stop this disease and stabilizing your oral health.

-Call our offices today at (810) 671-5616 to find out if you have periodontal disease and what you can do to treat it.
+Call our offices in Grand Blanc today at (810) 671-5616 to find out if you have periodontal disease and what you can do to treat it.